thefury/awesome-awesome-awesome-awesome/README.md

 # awesome-awesome-awesome-awesome
-A curated list of awesome-awesome-awesome lists
+A curated list of curated lists of curated lists of awesome lists

 ## awesome-awesome-awesome